j0j0i996/dart-vader-detection/readme.md

-### Automated dart scoring project using a raspberry pi and opencv
+### Automated dart scoring API using a raspberry pi and opencv

 - Dart recognition is built with python3.
 For image processing openCV is used.
-- Backend of website is built with Flask
+- API is built with Flask
-- Frontend is built with HTML, CSS and Javascript

 # Readme.md